Mai Kuraki

-Mai Kuraki (倉木 麻衣, Kuraki Mai) (born October 28, 1982) is a Japanese pop and R&B singer-songwriter and record producer.
+Mai Kuraki (倉木 麻衣, Kuraki Mai) (born October 28, 1982) is a Japanese pop and R&B singer.
 After releasing her US debut single "Baby I Like" in 1999, Kuraki signed with Giza Studio and released her Japanese debut single "Love, Day After Tomorrow" in 1999.
 In 2000, she released her debut album, Delicious Way, which debuted at number-one and sold over 2.2 million copies in its first week.
 The album has spawned four top-three singles, "Love, Day After Tomorrow", "Stay by My Side", "Secret of My Heart", and "Never Gonna Give You Up".
-Eventually, the album sold over 3.5 million copies nationwide and became the best-selling album in Japan in 2000, and has been the ninth best-selling album in Japan of all-time.
+Eventually, the album sold over 3.5 million copies nationwide and became the best-selling album in Japan of 2000, and has been the ninth best-selling album in Japan of all-time.

 Her second album, Perfect Crime (2001) debuted atop in Japan and has sold over 1.3 million copies nationwide.
 After the success in Japan, Kuraki targeted the American market again, with the English-language studio album Secret of My Heart (2002), however it failed to enter any charts in the United States.
 Her third Japanese album, Fairy Tale was released in 2002 and topped the Oricon albums chart.
 The album has spawned one number-one song, "Winter Bells".
 Her fourth album, If I Believe become her fourth consecutive number-one album in Japan.
 Her first compilation album, Wish You the Best (2004) sold nearly a million copies and became the seventh best-selling album of 2004 in Japan.
 Kuraki's succeeding albums, Fuse of Love (2005), Diamond Wave (2006), and One Life (2008) were released to less commercial success.